- 1 Best Composting Toilets – (UPDATED REVIEWS)

 If you are looking for the best composting toilet you have definitely come to the right place!
 Here you will find the best composting toilet reviews, where you will learn about what to look for as well as what each and everyone of them has to offer.
 Whether you are looking for a cheap composting toilet to with you on your next camping trip or for a complete composting toilet system for your home, we made sure to include something for everyone in our reviews below.

 Composting toilets are eco-friendly and a great way to “give back” to your environment.
-With the use of a composting medium, the best compost toilets will convert your waste into something you can use to help your garden flourish, enrich your soil, and reduce your overall carbon footprint—which is something we all should be trying to do.
+With the use of a composting medium, composting toilets will convert your waste into something you can use to help your garden flourish, enrich your soil, and reduce your overall carbon footprint—which is something we all should be trying to do.

 It is important to note that some composting toilets are able to compost much faster than others—many can take several weeks to compost.
 So, whether you want a cheap composting toilet or want to check out the most “high-tech” compost toilets, you are sure to find the best of the best in our list below.
 Make sure to take a look at our complete buying guide below as well—there we will answer questions you may have and give you more information about what to look for and how to go about making your final decision.
 Enjoy!